July 9-10 in Rossland – Sold Out!

 Maximum 16 participants.

-Location: Prestige Mountain Resort, Rossland, British Columbia (closest airports Trail, BC; Castlegar, BC; Spokane, Washington in the USA).
+Locations: Prestige Mountain Resort, Rossland, British Columbia (closest airports Trail, BC; Castlegar, BC; Spokane, Washington in the USA) AND Prince George, BC location to be confirmed.

 About your hostess: